 Deployment

-After running composer build, the dist/ directory contains a fully static site ready for deployment.
+After running leaf build (or composer build), the dist/ directory contains a fully static site ready for deployment.

 Supported platforms

-• Netlify -- connect your repo, set build command to composer build, publish directory to dist/
+• Netlify — connect your repo, set the build command and publish directory (dist/)

-• Cloudflare Pages -- connect your repo with dist/ as output directory
+• Cloudflare Pages — connect your repo with dist/ as the output directory

-• DigitalOcean App Platform -- point to the dist/ directory
+• DigitalOcean App Platform — point a Static Site component at the dist/ directory

-• Any web server -- upload dist/ to your server's document root
+• Any web server — upload dist/ to your document root

 Production URL